How Our Funeral Home Is Responding

 No. We can make any and all arrangements in a phone conference, video conference or e-mail and any selections that need to be make can be made from our website.

 Can We Still Have Visiting Hours at the Funeral Home?

 Yes, we are scheduling visiting hours at the funeral home.
 In accordance with the New York State's most recent recommendations, we are still trying to keep the number of people within the facilities to a minimum.

 For those who are not attending services, consider visiting our memorial web pages to leave messages for the family, post pictures or videos, and view other tributes that may be there.

 Are Churches and Cemeteries Open?

-Update - July 1, 2020 Many churches are holding funeral masses with a limited number of people.
-Most commonly 25% normal capacity.
-We will have to check with your place of worship as needed to determine what is available and their requirement.
-Some clergy will come the funeral home and/or cemetery and others will not.
+Most churches and places of worship are open and are holding funeral masses/services.
+Policies change quickly and frequently, so we will have to check with your place of worship as needed to determine availability and their requirements.
 All the cemeteries are open but have various regulation such as, limiting the number of people and where the committal service is held.
 Calverton National Cemetery is allowing families at the cemetery again and the rendering of funeral honors has been reinstated.

 What If I’m Visiting the Funeral Home?